Krishnendu409/pwn.college-krishnendu/Practicing piping.md

 pwn.college{wJ8JIqFgspGLAOxw9jsTsVFisMJ.QXxITO0wSN0EzNzEzW}
 ```

-**Flag:** `pwn.college{wJ8JIqFgspGLAOxw9jsTsVFisMJ.QXxITO0wSN0EzNzEzW}`
+### My solve
+Intercepted the `pwn` output with `tee` to read the secret, then re-ran with the secret passed to `pwn`, piping into `college` to obtain the flag.

-## What I learned
+### What I learned
-- `tee` duplicates a stream to stdout and files.
+- `tee` duplicates a stream to stdout and one or more files.
-- Process substitution `>(cmd)` lets you pipe to multiple consumers simultaneously.
+- `>(cmd)` process substitution routes a stream into a command.
-- Intercepting streams with `tee` is a useful debugging technique for chained programs.
+- Useful debugging technique for chained pipelines.

-## References
+### References
-`tee` manual; process substitution (`<(...)` and `>(...)`) notes.
+`tee` docs; process substitution notes.

 ---

 ## Module Notes
-- All writeups above belong to the **Piping** module.
+- All writeups above are part of the **Piping** module.
-- Each challenge lists the literal "What the challenge asks" (short summary), the concise solution approach, the cleaned WSL session showing only the successful steps, the flag (inline backticks), a short "What I learned", and references.
+- Each section contains the literal “What the challenge asks,” a concise solution, the cleaned WSL session in a ```wsl``` block, the inline-flag, what I learned, and references.
-- I removed noisy error traces and kept only the relevant successful lines in terminal sessions.
+- I included both **grepping-errors** and **filtering-with-grep-v** now.

-If you want this appended (exactly as-is) to your previous single-black-box file, or combined into one gigantic box containing multiple modules, say “combine” and I’ll produce the combined black-box markdown.
+If you want this appended into your previous single-black-box file (so all modules live in one giant black box), tell me “combine” and I’ll merge them exactly (preserving formatting).